- Docs

 Use a Dedicated WordPress Install:

-Troy Server works best on its own WordPress installation—even a simple $5/month VPS will do.
-Don't install it on your main website.
+Run Troy Server on its own WordPress installation—even a $10/month VPS will do.

 No Caching or Translation Plugins: